 Behavioral Intervention Unit

 The Bedford Police Department takes a proactive approach to improve the quality of life for our citizens.
-Furthermore, the Behavioral Intervention Unit (BIU) is placing tremendous emphasis on proactively addressing the symptoms and causes that lead to domestic violence assaults.
+Furthermore, the Behavioral Intervention Unit (BIU) places tremendous emphasis on proactively addressing the symptoms and causes that lead to domestic violence assaults.
 In addition, the BIU works closely with the Hurst-Euless-Bedford Mental Health Coordinator to help find treatment and preventative measures to address the adverse effects experienced by those persons with untreated or undiagnosed mental illness.

 The BIU is innovatively working with victims to address the underlying issues surrounding these types of repetitive cases.
 The BIU offers education, support, and community resources for those affected by domestic violence and/or those suffering from mental illness.